On Premise Licensing

 (SAMAccountName=*)(!(userAccountControl:1.2.840.113556.1.4.803:=2))(|(msExchRecipientDisplayType=1073741824)(msExchRecipientDisplayType=-2147483642))(|(msExchRecipientTypeDetails=1)(msExchRecipientTypeDetails=8)(msExchRecipientTypeDetails=2)(msExchRecipientTypeDetails=2147483648))

-In the event that an Active Directory or Azure connection is not available, MailArchiva will attempt to extrapolate the count from the emails in the archive.
+In the event that an Active Directory or Azure connection is not available, MailArchiva will attempt to extrapolate the mailbox count from the emails in the archive.
 For this purpose, a "mailbox" in MailArchiva is defined as a unique local address (excluding the domain part).
 Assuming there are two local domains, company.com and offshorecompany.com, the email addresses joe@company.com and joe@offshorecompany.com, will be counted as one mailbox since the domain part is excluded.
 In an attempt to eliminate aliases, a mailbox is generally (though not necessarily) counted if there are at least ten emails both sent and received on that box.

 Verification

-At this time it is not possible to exclude certain mailboxes from licensing by archiving a subset of mailboxes.
+At this time, it is not possible to exclude certain mailboxes from licensing by archiving a subset of mailboxes.
 The reason being, MailArchiva does not work in the same way as a mail server.
 Unlike a mail server, it does not store user mail separately in individual mailboxes.
 Thus, if one creates an archiving rule that specifies not to archive emails addressed to a particular sender or recipient, the rule will likely inadvertently ignore emails pertaining to the mailboxes that you wish to keep.

 To illustrate: